lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 (e.g. several times that of the initial Inactivity timer).
 If an SCHC ACK is received before expiration of this timer, the SCHC fragment sender retransmits any lost SCHC fragments reported by the SCHC ACK, or if the SCHC ACK confirms successful reception of all SCHC fragments of the last window, the transmission of the SCHC fragmented packet is considered complete.
-If the timer expires, and no ACK has been received since the start of the timer, the SCHC fragment sender assumes that the All-1 fragment has been successfully received (and possibly, the last SCHC ACK has been lost: this mechanism assumes that the retransmission timer for the All-1 fragment is long enough to allow several SCHC ACK retries if the All-1 fragment has not been received by the SCHC fragment receiver, and it also assumes that it is unlikely that several ACKs become all lost).
+If the timer expires, and no SCHC ACK has been received since the start of the timer, the SCHC fragment sender assumes that the All-1 fragment has been successfully received (and possibly, the last SCHC ACK has been lost: this mechanism assumes that the retransmission timer for the All-1 fragment is long enough to allow several SCHC ACK retries if the All-1 fragment has not been received by the SCHC fragment receiver, and it also assumes that it is unlikely that several ACKs become all lost).